regan-sarwas/npmap.js/API.md

 Create a KML layer and add it to a map.

 NOTE: For NPMap.js to load KML data, the data must be formatted properly.
+NPMap.js uses [toGeoJSON](http://mapbox.github.io/togeojson/) internally, so if your KML isn't loading properly, go and test it there.

 _Arguments_: